 Bandwidth is the only provider to offer a market-ready, comprehensive SIP + Dynamic E911 solution, direct from a carrier network.
 That means we’re able to support Microsoft Teams customers by providing both SIP and E911 to support Direct Routing and Microsoft Dynamic E911.

 Does Bandwidth’s solution include an SBC?

-We offer both a hosted option as well as a customer managed SBC option.
-That means your enterprise can bring your own SBC to our award winning Duet for Teams solution, or eliminate the need to manage and maintain a Microsoft Certified SBC entirely with our our fully hosted Direct Routing option.
+We offer both a hosted option as well as a customer-managed SBC option.
+That means your enterprise can bring your own SBC to our award-winning Duet for Teams solution, or eliminate the need to manage and maintain a Microsoft Certified SBC entirely with our fully hosted Direct Routing option.